Urban Agriculture Program

 Free Garden Resource Giveaway Events

-Free Compost : Date & Time : Tuesday March 10, 2026, event starts when the compost arrives around sunrise and ends at sundown, while supplies last
+Free Compost : Date & Time : Tuesdays April 14, May 12, June 9, July 14, September 8, October 13.
+Events start when the compost arrives around sunrise and ends at sundown, while supplies last.
+If there are any leftover, it will be available the following day.

 Location : Sunset Circle Parking Lot of Lake Merced (Sunset Boulevard & Lake Merced Boulevard) GOOGLE MAPS and APPLE MAPS